Forgotten Winchester: Conservation and description

 The rifle is a Winchester Repeating Arms Company Model 1873, chambered in .44-40 Winchester.
 This model is sometimes known as "the gun that won the West."
 The rifle's serial number indicates that it was one of 25,000 manufactured in 1882.

 The park service sent the gun to the Firearms Museum at the Buffalo Bill Center of the West in Cody, Wyoming, for analysis and conservation.
 A team of researchers took the firearm to a local hospital to be X-rayed under the patient name "Rifle".
 While the chamber and tube magazine were not loaded, the X-rays revealed a live .44-Winchester centerfire caliber cartridge in a compartment inside the buttstock.
 This cartridge was manufactured by the Union Metallic Cartridge Company sometime between 1887 and 1911.
+The rifle's carrier block and lifter system had been deliberately removed and therefore had no means of loading ammunition from the tube magazine, effectively making it a single-shot rifle.
 The X-ray also showed that a crack in the stock had been repaired with metal pins.
 The Buffalo Bill Center conservators used hydroxypropyl cellulose to preserve the wooden gunstock and prevent it from further deterioration.

 The rifle is on permanent display in the Baker Visitor Center of Great Basin National Park, along with the cartridge found in it.